pspdev/psplibraries/README.md

 Contributions to this repository are welcome.
 Especially fixes and new libraries always add value.
 Take a look at[CONTRIBUTING.md](CONTRIBUTING.md) for information on style of PSPBUILDs.

 For more general information on how to write PSPBUILDs take a look at the [Arch wiki](https://wiki.archlinux.org/title/Creating_packages).

+## Special thanks

+A special thanks goes out to both the contributors of PSPDEV and the VITASDK.
+Most of the scripts in this repository are based on scripts written by them.